What is Rent Expense?

 Accrual Basis of Accounting

 For rental expense under the accrual method, when rent is paid ahead of schedule – which happens rather often – then the rent is recorded in the prepaid expenses account as an asset.
-Once the business moves into the rental space, the rent expense is then moved to the expense column.
+Once the business moves into the rental space, or time passes so that the expense becomes current, then the rent expense is then moved to the expense column.

 Across the board, companies are supposed to have a consistent rent expense documented every month.
-It is dictated in the generally accepted accounting principles (GAAP).
-The major problem with the regulation is that rent expenses aren’t always consistent.
-In many cases, because of inflation, monthly rent expense increases over time.
-On the other hand, the lessor might give the company a “first month free” offer or offer a free month or a break on rent for different reasons.
+This is dictated in the generally accepted accounting principles (GAAP).
+The major problem with this regulation is that monthly rent payments aren’t always consistent.
+In many cases, because of inflation, for example, monthly rent expense increases over time.
+On the other hand, the lessor might sometimes give the company a free month or a discount on the rent.

-In order to deal with the situation, the balance sheet must also include a deferred rent expense account.
-The account must:
+In order to deal with this situation, the balance sheet must include a deferred rent asset or liability account.
+This account must:

 - Determine the cost of the lease for its entire period, including free months, discounted months, or months that go up because of inflation